3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 queue time that only includes the users in that business.

 The Unity Analytics feature is also upgraded in the Enterprise tier to a level that is configurable by the business.
-It has all the features of Pro with a custom raw data export size and a custom analysis.
+It has all the features of Pro with a custom raw data export size and a custom analysis. [@unityTable]

 ## Unreal Engine 4 Research